 The Nursing Process presents a method in determining self-care deficits and to define the roles of persons or nurse to meet the self-care demands.

 - Diagnosis and prescription; determine why nursing is needed.
-Analyze and interpret by making judgement regarding care.
+Analyze and interpret by making a judgment regarding care.

 - Design of a nursing system and plan for delivery of care.